Otemba/paypal-to-eth/examples/value/README.md

     		"value" : "30000000000000000"
     	}
     }
 Source: Please note the last element "value".
-Please note the *string* value of it that is a number in Wei.
+The *string* value of it that is a *number in Wei*.
 ### Integrate the examples above
 For trying out, you may want to edit the [html page for trying out](https://github.com/Otemba/paypal-to-eth/blob/master/otembaTryOutPage.html) by replacing the `var dialog` with the [example json](https://github.com/Otemba/paypal-to-eth/blob/master/examples/value/happyFlowCreateContractWithValue.json) (same as above).
 ### If you did not find the time to read this
 You may want to try out the sample.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY1ODYyMjI4MiwtMzY1OTM5MTg4XX0=
+eyJoaXN0b3J5IjpbNTg2NTk2MTIwLC0zNjU5MzkxODhdfQ==
 -->